ebkr/r2modmanPlus/README.md

     - **Further visual bugs may occur when installing mods on an old profile.**
     - Export old profiles and re-import them to restore icons.

-### 3.1.3
-- Multi-game support.
-The following games are supported:
-    - Risk of Rain 2
-    - Dyson Sphere Program
-    - Valheim
-- Fixed an issue with the DSP build causing game directory changes to not save.
 ## Screenshots

 Installed mod view